SruthiVenkat/api-visualization-tool/README.md

 2. ```docker run -v /path/to/this/repo/api-visualization-tool:/api-visualization-tool img_name``` The path before the `:` in the command is your local path to the repo.
 The path after the `:` in the command is the path in the container, which is `/api-visualization-tool`.

+Disclaimers:
-The size of the Docker image is around 4.1 GB.
+1. The size of the Docker image is around 4.1 GB.
+2. Graphs with multiple data points takes time to be generated.
+3. There are multiple Pandas Future warnings.

 The following are the input.json contents needed to reproduce the graphs [here](https://sruthivenkat.github.io/VizAPI-graph/).
 1. Graph 1